oba2311/mattnomer/README.md

 Dec 2019 update:

 1. HCI AI applications with Prof. Harvard / Technion.
+ - on a similar note, there's Pedro from UoC, that works on a tangible.
+ - automated discovery?
+Matt's thesis?
 2. NLP - nature VS narture Chomski stuff.